-• Our SMART Working Guidelines give our people the flexibility to decide where best to work to fulfil the needs of their role and trusts them to make the best decision where to work on any given day (for example, at home or in the office).
+Our Agile Working Guidelines give our people the flexibility to decide where best to work to fulfil the needs of their role and trusts them to make the best decision where to work (for example, at home or in the office).
 It also empowers our people to build greater flexibility into their working day, so long as client and team obligations are met.